 The old tradition of an artisan class remains among the Balti.
 This class is made up of craftsmen such as blacksmiths and cabinetmakers.
 The artisans travel from village to village and are paid for their work with butter and wheat.

-The Tibetans in Pakistan wear traditional wool clothing.
+The Balti in Pakistan wear traditional wool clothing.
 The men wear white woolen garments, while the women wear black wool.
 Both men and women wear skull caps decorated with flowers, berries, or leaves.

 What Are Their Beliefs?